More ghost modules I: Acknowledgments

 \section{Acknowledgments}

 The author would like to thank Gordana Todorov for several suggestions about this paper.
 Without her help and support, this project and many others would not have been completed.
 Also, Mike Sullivan, Ray Maresca and Yun Shi helped to shape this paper and to make plans for sequels with comments and suggestions.
+We thank Emre Sen for pointing out mistakes in the figures for extension ghosts in version 1.
 The author is also grateful to the Simons Foundation for its support: Grant \#686616. }